Write a Java Command

 1. Edit your test case, and open the add/update command dialog.
 You will see the Java command showing under the Custom category.

-2. The parameters defined by Java annotation are also showed on the command dialog.
-If you have configured the list of possible values of the parameter, you can select from the parameter dropdown list.
+2. The parameters defined by Java annotation are also shown on the command dialog.
+If you have configured the list of possible values for the parameter, you can select from the parameter dropdown list.

 Categories: